SadyhaMiren/raisinghumanityschild/meditations/*on-possession-and-objectification.md

 its function.

-subjectivity becomes noise
+subjectivity becomes noise,
-autonomy becomes threat
+autonomy becomes threat.

 in this framework,
-to love is to secure access
+to love is to secure access,
-to protect is to restrict movement
+to protect is to restrict movement,
-to care is to control outcomes
+to care is to control outcomes.

-the language softens
+the language softens,
-the structure remains
+the structure remains.

-possession requires stasis
+possession requires stasis.
-what moves freely
+what moves freely,
-cannot be fully owned
+cannot be fully owned.
-what changes
+what changes,
-cannot be guaranteed
+cannot be guaranteed.
-what refuses
+what refuses,
-cannot be secured
+cannot be secured.

 so movement is policed